 “It’s interesting to realize that this recommendation doesn’t come from Maria Thun.
 It’s actually the wine industry itself that discovered the tendency for many wines to be at their best on fruit and flower days—so much so, that at least two major supermarket chains in the UK only hold wine tastings for critics on fruit and flower days.”

 Fruit, flower, leaf and root days refer to the optimal days for planting, harvesting and treating various crops according to the location of the moon and its movements through the constellations of the zodiac.
 Her work is a refinement of the notions first articulated by the father of biodynamics, Rudolf Steiner, who noticed a connection between cosmic forces and farming.
 That Thun’s findings are consistent with ancient practices known to have existed in India and other Eastern cultures is persuasive of their importance, but not so empirical as to imbue the tasting calendar with any credibility.
-Nevertheless, the notion, even though tangential, is out there and a stationary target for naysayers and snipers alike.
+Nevertheless, the notion is out there, even though tangential, and a stationary target for biodynamic naysayers and snipers alike.

 As if to concede the point the tasting calendar website continues: